-This is directed towards fostering and developing in young people those skills and abilities which enable them to move towards their career goals on a pathway of lifelong learning and success.
-A one or two year course will help Year 11 and 12 students “fill the gaps” in their education in Literacy, Numeracy, Life Skills and Work Readiness.
-This will give them better opportunities to access their desired career path in work experience, traineeships, apprenticeships or further training in a TAFE course.
+The Success Centre is directed towards fostering and developing in young people those skills and abilities which enable them to move towards their career goals on a pathway of lifelong learning and success.
+The course will help Year 10, 11 and 12 students “fill the gaps” in their education in Literacy, Numeracy, Life Skills and Work Readiness.
+This will give them better opportunities to access their desired career path in work experience, trainee-ships, apprenticeships or further training in a TAFE course.

 The purpose of The Success Centre is to help individual students to access the relevant programs to suit their individual needs and help them achieve their career, education and personal goals.